-“It’s pretty complicated, because there are so many layers to it, so many nuances,” says design manager Jess Lund in a podcast from Audigy’s Attainable Podcast Network.
+“It’s pretty complicated, because there are so many layers to it, so many nuances,” said design manager Jess Lund.
 “And when you look online, there’s not [one] single definition.
 In fact, you’ll see several different ways of defining a mission statement versus a brand promise.”

-One thing’s for sure, as far as Lund is concerned: A brand is much more than just a logo, a crest, or a mark.
-“Brands are not logos — number one,” says Lund.
+One thing’s for sure, as far as Lund was concerned: A brand is much more than just a logo, a crest, or a mark.
+“Brands are not logos — number one,” said Lund.
 “They are experience and emotion.”

 Getting to that brand idea requires asking some key questions, according to Lund:

 - How is it unique from your competition?

 - What is your vision?

 - How do you want the audience to perceive you, what you do, and the values and attitudes you embody?